1997 Formula One World Championship: Rounds 15 to 17

 Villeneuve continued his strong form by taking his eighth pole position in the year in Japan.
 However, during qualifying, he was deemed to have ignored the yellow flags.
 A disqualification hang over him and with his appeal being judged, he started the race and finished fifth.
 Michael Schumacher won the race, ahead of Williams' Frentzen and Ferrari teammate Eddie Irvine.
 Williams dropped their appeal after the race, leaving Japan with no points for Villeneuve and seeing Schumacher again one point ahead in the Drivers' Championship.

 The European Grand Prix at Jerez saw a noteworthy qualifying session in which three drivers (Villeneuve, Schumacher, and Frentzen) all set the same fastest time.
 Villeneuve was awarded pole position, since he had set the time first, and this would be the final pole of his F1 career.
 At the start of the race, Schumacher got away well, overtaking Villeneuve to take the lead.
 By lap 48, Villeneuve was catching up and attempted to overtake.
 Braking later than the German at the Dry Sac corner, he had the inside line and was slightly ahead.
 Schumacher then turned into him and the Ferrari's front right wheel connected with the sidepod of the Williams.
 Schumacher retired on the spot.
 Villeneuve dropped to third, but it earned him four points, enough to take the 1997 Drivers' Championship.
 Mika Häkkinen went on to take his first ever career victory and with Coulthard finishing second, McLaren scored the only 1-2 finish by a team during the 1997 season.

-After the race, Schumacher was deemed by the FIA to have caused an avoidable accident and was disqualified from the championship, although his race results (grid positions, finishing positions, points) were held up.
+After the race, Schumacher was deemed by the FIA to have been "deliberate" about causing an avoidable accident and was disqualified from the entire championship, although his race results (grid positions, finishing positions, points) were held up.
 This meant no damage to Ferrari's constructor points, but Williams still won the 1997 Constructors' Championship with a difference of 21 points.
 In the Drivers' Championship, Frentzen moved up to second, six points ahead of both Coulthard and Alesi.